Valid Inference After Causal Discovery: Noisy Causal Discovery: Proofs

-The proposition is an application of the privacy guarantees of the Report Noisy Max mechanism in differential privacy (see, for example, Chapter 3.3 in the book \citep{dwork2014algorithmic}).
+The proposition is an application of the privacy guarantees of the Report Noisy Max mechanism in differential privacy~\citep[see, e.g.,][Chapter 3.3]{dwork2014algorithmic}.
 In addition, the privacy analysis of Algorithm \ref{alg:GES_general} strictly subsumes the privacy analysis of Algorithm \ref{alg:score-based-sel}.